ydb-platform/ydb/ydb/docs/ru/core/integrations/hibernate.md

     23
 )

-/* SQL will be executed:
+/* The following SQL will be executed:
 INSERT INTO employee (age,department,email,full_name,hire_date,is_active,limit_date_password,salary,id) VALUES (?,?,?,?,?,?,?,?,?)
 */